Comparison

 Where BrainTube wins

-• Recall cited to the timestamp.
+• Answers cite the exact timestamp.
 Every answer BrainTube gives points back to the exact segment in the transcript — you can click and land on the sentence.
+Recall's summaries carry timestamps; citation at the answer level is not something its docs document.

 Same shape, different bet